Er-Divya/Excel_DataCleaning_Transformation/README.md

 # ExcelPractice

-- In Filter Start excel file, I explore 5 scenarios with Filter function.(I used Google sheet to work on this file as I do not have access to filter function with my Microsoft Excel licence)
+- In the Filter Start Excel file, I explore 5 scenarios with the Filter function.
   - Filter records based on Country value.
   - Filter record based on Country and/or Industry value.
   - a.
 Print headers with Filter records, b.
 Print selected columns header with Filter records.
-  - Apply arithmatic functions on filter.
+  - Apply arithmetic functions on the filter.
-  - Filter column values for a part of string.
+  - Filter column values for a part of the string.

 - In Data Transformation Practice Sheet, I have worked on the following questions:
   - Enter the provided sales data into the Excel sheet: Uploaded data in the existing sheet using Power Query